 Silver Travel Book Club

 We know you love travelling, and we also know that many Silver Travellers are just as passionate about books.
-So what could be better than combining both, and giving you the chance to win a book each month?
+So what could be better than combining both, and giving you the chance to win a book each month with the Silver Travel Book Club, proudly sponsored by HF Holidays?

 Our Literary Editor Andrew Morris, has introduced us